 - Mood disorders such as anxiety, depression, or PTSD

-Workers’ Compensation Claims vs. Personal Injury Claims
+Workers Compensation Claims vs. Personal Injury Claims

 In South Carolina, any business with four or more employees must carry workers’ compensation insurance for when you are hurt or become sick from a work-related cause.
 In most cases, this insurance will pay enough to cover your medical expenses and your lost wages.

-Insurance will only compensate your economic damages, such as medical bills and property loss.
-A personal injury lawsuit can potentially provide compensation for the non-economic damages you suffer, such as emotional distress.
+Regardless of which avenue you want to follow, you will benefit from the legal guidance of a personal injury lawyer with Shelly Leeke Law Firm.
+Insurance will only compensate you for certain types of economic damages, such as medical bills and property losses.
+A personal injury lawsuit can potentially provide compensation for the non-economic damages workers’ comp does not cover, such as emotional distress.

 What to Do After Suffering a Personal Injury

-- Document your damages: Take photos of your injuries, property damage, accident scene, clothing, weather, road conditions, and anything else that may tell your story.
+- Document your damages – Take photos of your injuries, property damage, accident scene, clothing, weather, road conditions, and anything else that may tell your story.

-- Only share contact and insurance information: Avoid small talk after the accident.
+- Only share contact and insurance information – Avoid small talk after the accident.
 Be careful of discussing what happened with law enforcement to avoid seeming to admit guilt.

-- Speak with a lawyer immediately: You need to understand your options and whether you share any responsibility for what happened.
+- Speak with a lawyer immediately – You need to understand your options and whether you share any responsibility for what happened.

-- Do not speak with insurance representatives alone: Your lawyer will negotiate with them to protect your rights.
+- Do not speak with insurance representatives alone – Your lawyer will negotiate with them to protect your rights.

-- Do not speak to anyone else about your accident: Avoid telling family members or friends details.
+- Do not speak to anyone else about your accident – Avoid telling family members or friends details.
 Do not post anything on social media or speak with anyone who would.
 Everything you say can potentially be held against you.

-If you wait too long, you could lose the chance to sue for the compensation you need.
+The burden of proof in personal injury claims is based on a preponderance of the evidence.
 Your attorney will coordinate gathering evidence with many experts and rely on you to provide additional documentation.
 Some examples could include: